wrightmat/dnd-eberron/other/Strixhaven University.md

 **PC(s)**: Alton, Mina, Hawthorne, Cosset
 **Fellow Students**: Kilian Lu, Blakely Margedi **Professor**: Fain (Silverquill)
- - [ ]  Draconic: The Language of Magic – Studying why Draconic is the foundation of many spells, linking to the origins of magic and the dragons’ role in protecting it.
+ - [x] Draconic: The Language of Magic – Studying why Draconic is the foundation of many spells, linking to the origins of magic and the dragons’ role in protecting it. ✅ 2025-03-31
  - [ ]  Runes of the Giants – Examining the ancient magic of Xen’drik and how giant runes could be a missing link in understanding certain magics.
  - [ ]  Language and Forbidden Magic – Investigating how secret tongues and encoded scripts hide dangerous spells, foreshadowing the Oriq’s hidden knowledge.